G-ram/HAWK/README.md

 	* **Example**: `@p@` will select for all paragraph elements
 * *element1 element2* : law of the descendent.
 This pattern will select for all element2’s that are child elements of element1
 	* **Example**: `@div #first-name@` will select for all elements with id attribute, `id=“first-name”` that are children of div elements
 * *element1 > element2* : strict law of the descendent.
-This pattern will select for the elements that are direction children of the parent element.
+This pattern will select for the elements that are direct children of the parent element.
 In other words, these children  cannot be grandchildren (elements nested within other elements)
-* *element1 + element2* : selects the immediate child (the one child that is directly below the parent), element2, of the parent element, element1.
+* *element1 + element2* : selects the sibling, element2, of parent, element1
 * *element1 ~ element2* : selects every element, element2, that is preceded by element1
 * *[attribute]* : selects all elements with the given attribute.
 Example: [title] will select all elements with a title attribute
 * *[attribute op value]* : selects all elements that have an attribute with a value that evaluates the expression to true.